-In Fig. \ref{FIGSIG} (b), a similar quantity, namely, the ratio of anomalous self energy to the normal self energy, $\Sigma_{an}/\Sigma_{n}$ is presented.
-It is seen that, $\Sigma_{an}$ does not vanish even in the normal phase, where it is equal to $\Sigma_{an} {(T>T_c)}=\gamma$.
-Moreover, presence of DM interaction changes the sign of $\Sigma_{an}$ to opposite.
+In Fig.\,\ref{FIGSIG}(b), a similar quantity, namely, the ratio of anomalous self-energy to the normal self-energy, $\Sigma_{an}/\Sigma_{n}$ is presented.
+It is seen that $\Sigma_{an}$ does not vanish even in the normal phase, where it is equal to $\Sigma_{an} {(T>T_c)}=\gamma$.
+Moreover, the presence of DM interaction changes the sign of $\Sigma_{an}$.